 Over the years of teaching and parenting, we have often reflected on the generational changes in childhood experiences with regards to nature.
 Many of us grew up with unstructured and lengthy time outdoors.
 Richard Louv’s book The Last Child in the Woods, the No Child Left Inside Act or 2009, and the Forest Kindergarten programs taking shape here and there on several continents have pointed out the importance of maintaining our connections with nature.

 Our goals include the development of self-reliance, motivation, and organization in addition to teamwork.
-We plan to develop self-awareness with breathing exercises, active physical routines of walking, running, singing, dancing, yoga, collaborative games, and counting meditation.
-We will continue to follow preschool development standards and adapt them to the outdoors.
-We plan to study the origin and evolution of signaling, communication, language, writing, and music.
-We will study the calendar by observing changes in the seasons, weather, temperature, and precipitation.
-We will explore mapping, building shelters, woodworking and sculpting, storytelling, world folk traditions, games, and drama.
+We like to develop self-awareness with breathing exercises, active physical routines of walking, running, singing, dancing, yoga, collaborative games, and counting meditation.
+We follow preschool development standards and adapt them to the outdoors.
+Our study of the calendar includes closely observing changes in the seasons, weather, temperature, and precipitation.
+We explore mapping, building shelters, woodworking, sculpting, storytelling, world folk traditions, games, and drama.

 Mathematical languages are abundant to explore outdoors.
-It will be interesting to see how new projects similar to our project of estimating acorn production may emerge.
-We will study plant diversity, their growth cycles, and their uses in the forest.
-We plan to grow, harvest, and prepare foods.
-We will identify animals and study their calls, their behavior, and their role in the ecosystem.
-All participants will journal everyday to document the learning.
-Lunch will feature conversations in foreign languages such as American Sign Language, Russian, French, or Japanese.
+We study plant diversity, their growth cycles, and their uses in the forest.
+We identify animals and study their calls, their behavior, and their role in the ecosystem.
+All participants journal everyday to document the learning.
+Lunch and other group times feature conversations in foreign languages such as American Sign Language, Russian, French, or Japanese.

-The benefits we foresee are a soothing pace of life on nature’s time, self-control and organization, as well as developing a better understanding and appreciation of the environment.
-Nature’s protection and sustainable use will take concrete forms when we make a compostable toilet and use biodegradable soap for hand washing and laundry.
-We predict an increase in focused and collaborative work, and a decrease in sicknesses.
+The benefits we see are a soothing pace of life on nature’s time, self-control and organization, as well as developing a better understanding and a love for all life forms!